DmitryF-go/articles/Ubuntu/14_Install_GSI_openssh_client.md

 6. E-mail: foobar167@gmail.com
 7. Phone number: Office +375-17-225-12-34, Mobile: +375-29-225-12-34
 8. Certificate request file "userkey.pem" is attached to the letter.

+Send additional information for LDAP entries:
+FooBar_usercert.pem, DN: CN=Foo Bar,O=uiip.bas-net.by,DC=grid,DC=by; Mr. Foo Bar, foobar167@gmail.com, +375-29-123-34-67, BY

+For SURFsara Cartesius server system administrators send IP-address from which you're going to login to the SURFsara Cartesius server.
+They'll add this IP-address to their whitelist.
 ```

 Do not send file `userkey.pem`.
 This is your private, secret key.

 From the local request authority you should receive `usercert.pem` file with personal certificate.